 If you’re ready to start evaluating collaboration software, here are some steps you can take:

-Read user reviews.
-At Software Advice, we list hundreds of collaboration tools that have been reviewed by actual software users.
-Check out the reviews to see how other teams have rated them for qualities such as support and ease of use.
+At Software Advice, we have over 100 collaboration software programs that have been reviewed by real users.
+Check out the reviews to see how other teams have rated them for qualities such as customer support and ease of use.

 Chat with a software expert